-In Years 10 and 11 the PSCHE curriculum is covered through a combination of activities and events in both tutor time and collapsed curriculum days.
+In Years 10 and 11 the PSCHE curriculum is covered through a combination of timetabled lessons, tutor based learning and where needed collapsed curriculum day events.
 All students follow this programme, which builds on the work that they have done in Key Stage 3.
 PSHCE equips young people with the knowledge and skills to deal with a wide range of issues they face as they grow up, such as emotional health and well-being.
 Citizenship education gives them the knowledge, skills and understanding to play an effective role in public life.
 Citizenship encourages students to take an interest in topical and controversial issues and to engage in discussion and debate.